 Since the Rafael Cintrón Ortiz Latino Cultural Center was founded in 1976 we have been collecting things to document the history of our community.
 The documents presented here are not a complete picture of every amazing program or impactful person who has graced our space, but they provide a glimpse of the past through the ephemera saved over the years.
 Today the LCC’s archives reside in three main places: the LCC office (see below), the UIC Library (see below), and this website.
 Increasingly over the past several years, the majority of our documentation has been born digital, so this is the best place to look for recent images, event posters, and other amazing publications.

-LCC Digital Archives – Click on the icons below to explore the LCC’s digital archives.
+LCC Digital Archives - Click on the menu to the left or the links below to explore the LCC's digital archives.
+Heading link

 If you’d like to look through the physical archives in the LCC office, feel free to stop by Monday-Friday 9-5pm, or call us at (312) 996-3095 to make an appointment or ask questions.
 Find documents from the early 1970s to today, with particular emphasis on the 1990s and 2000s.
 The archives are broken into the following categories: